jkovacic/FreeRTOS-GCC-ARM926ejs/README.md

 A convenience Bash script [stop\_qemu.sh](stop_qemu.sh) (it must be run in another shell) is provided to automate the process.
 Note that it may not work properly if multiple instances of _qemu-system-arm_ are running.
+You can also just execute _killall qemu-system-arm_ in another shell to stop all qemu instances.

 For more details, see extensive comments in both scripts.